Nakatomi no Iratsume

-Nakatomi no Iratsume (中臣女郎; dates unknown) was a Japanese noblewoman and waka poet of the Nara period.
+Nakatomi no Iratsume (中臣女郎) was a Japanese noblewoman and waka poet of the Nara period.

 Biography

 Nakatomi no Iratsume's birth and death dates are unknown, as is her true given name.
 (Iratsume means "young woman" or "daughter".)

 She was one of the many women around Ōtomo no Yakamochi.

 Poetry

 Poems 675, 676, 677, 678, and 679 in the Man'yōshū are attributed to her.
 These five poems were sōmon-ka sent to Yakamochi.